phieulong/markdown-cv/index.md

   - After receiving search results from Algolia, this API allows mobile clients to retrieve detailed information for each variant.
   - Algolia has proven to be an effective solution for enhancing search performance and providing real-time data access.

+### Payment Gateway

+Due to the company"s anticipated need to support multiple payment methods in the future, adjustments are necessary for the order service to facilitate easier configuration.
+In this project, my co-workers and I implemented an abstraction layer for order payment by building an additional service orchestration.
+This orchestration coordinates payment flows, allowing the order service to call it instead of directly invoking the payment service as previously done.

+### Chat Service

+I am the primary backend developer for this project.
+I have created two services: Comment and Notification.
+The Comment service is responsible for recording comment and chat content, and subsequently sending messages upon successful creation.
+The Notification service listens for events and pushes notifications to clients via Server-Sent Events (SSE).
+Additionally, the Notification service provides an API for clients to subscribe and receive notifications during conversations or videos.

 <!-- ### Footer

 Last updated: May 2013 -->